v-pbartley/openhack-mc4h/Challenge-00/Readme.md

 # Challenge 0 - Welcome

 ## Introduction
-In this challenge you will learn about the goals of this OpenHack and the prerequisites for completing the tasks.
+In this challenge, you will be checking your environment to make sure that all of the prerequisites for the MC4H OpenHack are in place.
+If you are missing any of the prerequisites (see below), you will need to set them up before proceeding.

 ## Backgound
-This hack will help users gain the skills necessary for deploying Azure API for FHIR, DICOM, MC4H on Dynamics 365, and supporting tools.
-After completing this hack, you will be able to build the architectures highlighted on __[Microsoft Health Architectures](https://microsoft.github.io/health-architectures/)__.
+This OpenHack will help users gain the skills necessary for deploying Azure API for FHIR, DICOM, MC4H on Dynamics 365, and supporting tools.
+After completing the MC4H OpenHack, you will be able to build the architectures highlighted on __[Microsoft Health Architectures](https://microsoft.github.io/health-architectures/)__.

 ## Learning Objectives
 + Understand the prerequisites for this OpenHack